GenaroHacker/templatex/README.md

 After running the script, download the file `output.tex` from the notebook and run `pdflatex output.tex` on your local machine to generate the document.
 Note that you must have LaTeX installed on your system to execute this command.

-For an example of the expected output, you can click on [example.pdf](https://github.com/GenaroHacker/templatex/blob/main/examples/example.pdf).
+For an expected output example click on [example.pdf](https://github.com/GenaroHacker/templatex/blob/main/examples/example.pdf).